del

 {

-// Note that when using the current timer id in the callback, you must use the reference (&) to introduce it
+// Note that to use the current timer id within the callback, it must be referenced using (&)

 $timer_id = Timer::add(1, function()use(&$timer_id)